 - Includes bricks decorated with numbers 0 to 9

-As a parent it’s equally important to find books that you love as much as your kids – especially if it becomes their favorite and they want you to read it over and over and over and over!
+As a parent it’s equally important to find books that you love as much as your kids do, especially if it becomes their favorite and they want you to read it over.
+And over and over and over…

-This Goodnight, Goodnight Construction Site book is one book that’s family friendly and parent approved.
-It’s a fun read for everyone!
+This Goodnight, Goodnight Construction Site book is one book that’s family friendly and parent approved – a fun read for everyone!

 Shakers are a super fun way for kids to play along with music!
-These wood Shakers are easy for kids of all ages to hold and have a lower sound than the plastic ones!
+These wooden shakers are easy for kids of all ages to hold and have a gentler sound than the plastic ones.

 My sister introduced me to this No Spill Bubbles and it’s amazing!
 It’s a great way for kids to start to learn how to blow bubbles on their own without you having to worry about them dumping over the carton constantly.

 - Patented No-Spill design allows for all the bubble fun without any of the mess